 This works especially well in a workplace environment.
 That way you don’t have to go very far to collect the donations from the people participating in your project.
 And it makes it very easy for the participants as well.
 For example, if someone has a “buy one, get one free” coupon they can buy an extra can of food at the grocery store and simply bring it in to work with them the next day.
 This approach would also work well for people living in a dormitory, an apartment or a neighborhood.

 I launched this project in February 2009.
 I contacted about 45 people I knew at my workplace with the idea, and approximately 25 of them chose to participate.
 I chose a nonprofit in my area that had a great reputation.
 I also took advantage of some charity rating sites, which let me know whether an organization was reputable.
 The organization I chose deals with victims of sexual abuse and violence.
 Their staff helped me compile a list of “evergreen” needs (things they need every month and can’t get enough of).
 I shared that list with the participants.
 Each month they let me know if they had anything and brought it to work.
 Once a month I’d swing by their office and pick it up.
 In the first year I collected approximately $3,000 worth of goods – and that’s based on a conservative estimate of the donations.
-As of April 2017, we have collected more than $44,000 worth of goods.
 I started this Web site in the hope that other people can use this concept to start their own First Step Projects.
 We’ve already helped people set up additional First Step Projects in North Carolina and California — you could be next!

 Here’s an example of just how much of a difference you can make in your community

-By the end of January 2019, the First Step Project had provided $50,065 worth of necessary supplies to the women, children and men seeking shelter with InterAct of Wake County, an organization that helps survivors of domestic violence, rape and sexual assault.
+We were forced to shutter the First Step Project in 2020, due to the COVID-19 pandemic.
+The need is still there, but we just weren’t able to operate safely.
+By the time we officially stopped operating, in March 2020, the First Step Project had provided $51,533 worth of necessary supplies to the women, children and men seeking shelter with InterAct of Wake County, an organization that helps survivors of domestic violence, rape and sexual assault.

 I’m very proud of the work we’ve done, but it can be hard to picture what those donations mean in terms of precisely *how* we’ve helped people.
 In the past I’ve tallied up some of the goods we’ve provided, and people seem to respond to that.
 So I decided to tally up a few more.
 I chose goods that are: A) given on a fairly regular basis; and B) that are very much in need every month.
 If you look at the list below, you’ll see that these are not luxuries, but necessities.
 Items that are used on a daily basis — often many times a day.